 - a framework for European Cybersecurity Certification for digital products, processes and services that will be valid throughout the European Union.

 Securing the next generation of networks: 5G and beyond

 Under the new Cybersecurity Strategy, Member States, with the support of the Commission and ENISA — the European Cybersecurity Agency — are encouraged to complete the implementation of the EU 5G Toolbox, a comprehensive and objective risk-based approach for the security of 5G and future generations of networks.

-According to a report published today, on the impact of the Commission Recommendation on the Cybersecurity of 5G networks and the progress in implementing the EU toolbox of mitigating measures, since the progress report of July 2020, most Member States are already well on track of implementing the recommended measures.
-They should now aim to complete their implementation by the second quarter of 2021 and ensure that identified risks are adequately mitigated, in a coordinated way, particularly with a view to minimising the exposure to high-risk suppliers and avoiding dependency on these suppliers.
+According to a a recent report, on the impact of the Commission Recommendation on the Cybersecurity of 5G networks and the progress in implementing the EU toolbox of mitigating measures, since the progress report of July 2020, most Member States are already well on track of implementing the recommended measures.
+They should have completed their implementation by the second quarter of 2021 and ensured that identified risks are adequately mitigated, in a coordinated way, with a particular view to minimising the exposure to high-risk suppliers and avoiding dependency on these suppliers.
 The Commission also sets out today key objectives and actions aimed at continuing the coordinated work at EU-level.